Is Fresh Pasta Better Than Dried Pasta?

 Nutrition

-Dried pasta is often enriched with vitamins and minerals, meaning it offers a considerable nutritional punch.
-However, there are very few foodstuffs that can rival the humble egg in the superfood stakes, meaning that fresh, egg-based pasta wins hands down when it comes to all-round nourishment.
+Dried pasta is often enriched with vitamins and minerals, offering a considerable nutritional punch.
+However, very few foodstuffs can rival the humble egg in the superfood stakes, meaning that fresh, egg-based pasta wins hands down when it comes to all-round nourishment.

-Yolks in particular contain generous amounts of protein, vitamins, antioxidants, minerals, and omega-3 fatty acids, making eggs one of the most nutritious foods on the planet.
-Despite historically being considered unhealthy because of their high fat and cholesterol content, they are now considered a good weight-loss food and even feature heavily on most weight-loss diets.
+Yolks, in particular, contain generous amounts of protein, vitamins, antioxidants, minerals, and omega-3 fatty acids, making eggs one of the most nutritious foods on the planet.
+Despite historically being considered unhealthy because of their high fat and cholesterol content, they are now regarded as excellent weight-loss foods and even feature heavily on most weight-loss diets.
 They also score highly on the "satiety index," which grades the ability of foods to make you feel full for longer.

-Where things start to blur for dieters is when trying to decipher whether fresh pasta is better than dried pasta for your waistline.
+Things start to blur for dieters when they decipher whether fresh pasta is better than dried pasta for their waistline.
 Unfortunately, there is no simple answer because it depends entirely on what kind of diet you are following.
 Let's break it down into the three most common diets: low-fat, low-carbohydrate, and low-calorie.

-For those on a low-fat diet, deciding whether to eat fresh or dried pasta is a no-brainer.
-Clearly, pasta made with water rather than eggs offers a better way for you to reach your weight goals, provided you pair it with an equally low-fat sauce.
+Deciding whether to eat fresh or dried pasta is a no-brainer for those on a low-fat diet.
+Pasta made with water rather than eggs offers a better way to reach your weight goals, provided you pair it with an equally low-fat sauce.

 If you're following an Atkins-style, low-carbohydrate diet, you should avoid pasta altogether.
-Despite being nowhere near as enjoyable to eat, you can get a hint of the pasta-eating experience by buying noodles made from konjac flour.
+Despite being nowhere near as enjoyable, you can get a hint of the pasta-eating experience by buying noodles made from konjac flour.
 These contain less than 1% carbohydrate and provide practically no calories or nutrition, but they are better than nothing if you're craving a big bowl of spaghetti.

-If you've been following the Atkins diet religiously and feel like you deserve a night off, fresh pasta is better for you than dried.
-Eggs aren't just high in protein and fat; they are very low in carbohydrates (usually less than 1%), meaning you'll be consuming fewer carbohydrates than if you were eating dried pasta.
-Also worth noting is that egg dough is primarily used to make filled pasta, and that means a lot of what you sit down to eat will be the filling, not the dough.
-Despite plenty of exceptions, meat and fish fillings tend to be high-protein and low-carbohydrate, which further compounds fresh pasta's credentials for low-carb dieters.
+If you've been following the Atkins diet religiously and feel like you deserve a night off, fresh pasta is better than dried.
+Eggs aren't just high in protein and fat; they are low in carbohydrates (usually less than 1%), meaning you'll consume fewer carbohydrates than if you were eating dried pasta.
+Also worth noting is that egg dough is primarily used to make filled pasta, which means a lot of what you sit down to eat will be the filling, not the dough.
+Despite many exceptions, meat and fish fillings tend to be high-protein and low-carbohydrate, further compounding fresh pasta's credentials for low-carb dieters.

 We've written at length about the number of calories in pasta because it's a complicated topic.
 A perfectly reasonable assumption would be that fresh pasta made from flour and eggs will be higher in calories than dried pasta made from flour and water.
 But stop to look at the nutritional labels on your favourite fresh and dried pastas, and you'll be forgiven for concluding that the fresh stuff is lower in calories.
 So, what gives?